IBM/aspera-cli/docs/README.erb.md

 ```

 The option `folder_reset_cache` forces the node service to refresh folder contents using various methods.

-When scanning the option `query` has the same behavior as for the `node access_keys do self find` command.

 See the following section for details.